hawkhai/hawkhai.github.io/_posts/study/2026-06-02-Intermediate-English-Lecture-Notes1.md

 ## The Pursuit of Happyness 《当幸福来敲门》

-_The Pursuit of Happyness_ is a 2006 American biographical drama film inspired by a true story, that of Chris Gardner, who was among the working homeless in the early 1980s and managed to pull himself up by the bootstraps.
-Will Smith features in the film as Chris Gardner and Will's son Jaden Smith co-stars as Gardner's son Christopher Jr.
+_The Pursuit of Happyness_ is a 2006 American biographical drama film inspired by the true story of Chris Gardner, who was among the working homeless in the early 1980s and managed to pull himself up by his bootstraps.
+Will Smith stars in the film as Chris Gardner and Will's son Jaden Smith co-stars as Gardner's son Christopher Jr.

 Chris Gardner is a bright and talented, but marginally employed salesman.
 Struggling to make ends meet, Gardner finds himself and his five-year-old son evicted from their San Francisco apartment with nowhere to go.
-Nevertheless, he keeps in pursuit of his dream of a better life for the two of them.
-Finally, his effort has paid off and he gets the position.
-Upon hearing the news, Chris rushes to his son's daycare, hugging him tightly.
+Nevertheless, he keeps pursuing his dream of a better life for the two of them.
+Finally, his efforts pay off and he gets the position.
+Upon hearing the news, Chris rushes to his son's daycare and hugs him tightly.

 The film received numerous good reviews upon its release.
 The tough beauty of the picture is that it lets each viewer weigh the costs and benefits to Gardner.
 It's a genuinely transporting inspirational movie because it's also a cautionary tale.
 It does not downplay the hero's occasional clumsiness or pigheadedness.
 For his performance, Will Smith was nominated for an Academy Award and a Golden Globe for Best Actor.